 Norfolk is also very lucky to have lots of trails to follow and Country Parks to walk in.

 The Peddars Way, The Norfolk Coast Path, The Nar Valley, Boudica Way are just a few of the Norfolk trails that you can follow, to name just a few.
-Any there are many coastal and inland walks that are good for dogs too.

 As you may know, Norfolk has some amazing stately homes.
 All of these have wonderful parkland where you can walk your dog (restrictions need to be adhered to due to cattle or deer in some of these parks).